AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 ### 🎯 Key Learning Objectives

-  * Design and implement comprehensive audit logging eventd that tracks and validates authenticated access to sensitive data endpoints.
+  * Design and implement comprehensive audit logging events that tracks and validates authenticated access to sensitive data endpoints.
-  * Bind the managed SAP Audit Log Service to your Incident Management application.
+  * Bind the managed SAP Audit Log Service to your application.
-  * Build and Deploy the incident management application  on the SAP BTP Cloud Foundry runtime.
+  * Build and Deploy the application on the SAP BTP Cloud Foundry runtime.
   * Use the SAP Audit Log Viewer to access, filter, and analyze audit trails with full context (user, timestamp, action, resource)

 ## 📋 Prerequisites